M.S. in Plant Biology, University of Georgia

 Courses such as Dr. Drenovsky’s Plant Ecology and Plant Physiology, Dr. Anthony’s Advanced Ecology and Dr. Johansen’s Aquatic Resources further challenged me through conducting research experiments, collecting field data, analyzing data and writing scientific papers.
 These were some of the greatest classes because of the hands-on experience from walking through bogs to identify plants in their natural community to identifying microscopic algae collected from Old Woman Creek as part of an overnight field trip.

-I found that the combination of in-class and out-of-class learning was pivotal in developing my passion for science, which has followed me to the University of Georgia.
+I found that the combination of in-class and out-of-class learning was pivotal in developing my passion for science, which followed me to the University of Georgia, where I earned my Master’s degree in Plant Biology.
 The dedication the biology professors have toward each and every one of their students at John Carroll was a gift that will be cherished always.